blueagler/QuillBot-Premium-Helper/README.md

 - Word Limit (Unlock 10000 Word)
 - Synonyms restriction unlock
 - Document upload
-- Hidden Premium sales
+- Enlarge editor view

 > ### This extension will automatically active when you sign in
+> ### This extension loads remote script from my server, it will automatically update.
 > ### ⚠️ If you cannot click Paraphraser Button, please sign in again.
 > ### ⚠️ These modes (Formal, Creative, Expand, Shorten) are unable to use because of the server verification.

 ## Installation tutorial: